8n8/bigwebthing/README.md

         32 bytes: hash of blob
         sized string: original file name of blob
     32 bytes: hash of WASM

+## Message header encoding for transmission

+The same as for local storage, except the hashes and secret keys of the encrypted binaries are stored alongside the hashes of plaintext binaries.

 ## Message edit encoding